DIAZEPAM- diazepam injection, solution

-Injectable diazepam is a useful adjunct in status epilepticus and severe recurrent convulsive seizures.
+Diazepam Injection is a useful adjunct in status epilepticus.

 Diazepam is a useful premedication (the intramuscular route is preferred) for relief of anxiety and tension in patients who are to undergo surgical procedures.
 Intravenously, prior to cardioversion for the relief of anxiety and tension and to diminish the patient's recall of the procedure.

 Diazepam Injection is contraindicated in patients with a known hypersensitivity to this drug; acute narrow angle glaucoma; and open angle glaucoma unless patients are receiving appropriate therapy.

 Concomitant use of benzodiazepines, including diazepam, and opioids may result in profound sedation, respiratory depression, coma, and death.
 Because of these risks, reserve concomitant prescribing of benzodiazepines and opioids in patients for whom alternative treatment options are inadequate.